TechAriel/fabric-data-engineer-DP700/README.md

   Queried real-time event data using Kusto Query Language (KQL) and T-SQL in a Microsoft Fabric Eventhouse.

+- **05 – Fabric Lakehouse Fundamentals:**

+  Built a lakehouse, ingested CSV data, converted it to Delta tables, and queried using SQL and Power Query.

 ---
 ## Skills Demonstrated